apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 |:-----------------:	|:----------------:	|:-----------------:	|:--------------:	|
 | Flickr-8k cropped 	|      0.9749      	|       0.9752      	|     0.9746     	|

+It can be seen from the table that giving some similar examples along with the query image leads to the model generating a representative caption of the original image.

 &nbsp;

 ### Image Retrieval from Text